jbagwell27/fdd-docs/readme.md

     loaders = ["forge", "fabric", "quilt"] // Supported Modloaders curseEnvironment = "both" // Set the new Curseforge mod type.
-Valid entries are client, server or both disableMalwareScanner = true // Disable the built in fractureiser scanner artifact = jar // File or file location of the file to upload }
+Valid entries are client, server or both disableMalwareScanner = true // Disable the built in fractureiser scanner disableEmptyJarCheck = true // Disable checking if the required meta file for the modloaders are present in the jar.
+For example, fabric.mod.json on fabric and quilt artifact = jar // File or file location of the file to upload }
 ```